Myth or Fact: Is Ammonia Bad For Your Hair?

 Ammonia-Free Permanent Color: These brands use substitutes like MEA (Monoethanolamine).
 While MEA doesn’t have the harsh smell of ammonia, it is a larger molecule that can sometimes stay trapped in the hair, causing its own brand of slow-burn damage if not rinsed properly.

-Henna and Vegetable Dyes: Henna is among few naturally available hair dyes that are truly ammonia-free and non-toxic, but they cannot “lighten” your hair, they can only add color on top.
+Henna and Vegetable Dyes: Henna is among the few naturally available hair dyes that are truly ammonia-free and non-toxic, but they cannot “lighten” your hair; they can only add color on top.
 They can also be prepared at home without professional hair salon assistance.

 Not All Hair Dyes Are Unsafe